4W4I5/Semester-7-Notes/PDC/Finals Prep/Finals Prep Notes.md

 			- **In-Order**: Commands are enqueued and completed in order
 			- **Out-Of-Order**: Commands are enqueued in order but completed in any order
 - ### 2.
 Create & Build program
-	- Link the kernel source file or as a multi-line string literal with the ``
+	- Link the kernel source file or as a multi-line string literal with the prefix `R"""kernelString"""`
+	- `cl::Program program(context, KernelSource, true);`
+		- KernelSource is the kernel loaded from file or a string literal
+		- `True` sets kernel compilation to true
 - ### 3.
 Setup memory
 - ### 4.
 Define Kernel
 - ### 5.
 Submit Commands